Last updated: April 15, 2024

 Let's take a look at the pros and cons of working with a broker for your DSCR loan.

-Private lenders are either brokers, or they are direct lenders.
-Many private lenders do not lend their own capital, instead they work with capital providers who provide the funds at closing.
-Some private lenders originate your loan with their own capital, and then they sell it to an aggregator or institutional credit investor.
-Very few private lenders keep DSCR loans on their own balance sheet because the interest rate is too low and the loan term is too long.
-Private lenders get paid an origination fee or a broker fee and also charge one or more of the following fees: underwriting fee, processing fee, admin fee.
+Best DSCR Lenders are typically either brokers or direct lenders.
+Many of the Best DSCR Lenders do not lend their own capital; instead, they collaborate with capital providers who supply the funds at closing.
+Some Best DSCR Lenders originate loans using their own capital and later sell them to an aggregator or institutional credit investor.
+However, very few Best DSCR Lenders keep DSCR loans on their balance sheet because the interest rate is too low and the loan term is too long.
+Instead, Best DSCR Lenders typically charge an origination fee, broker fee, and may also impose additional fees like underwriting fees, processing fees, and admin fees.

-Direct lenders are either private lenders who originate and then sell your loan to an aggregator or institutional credit investor, or they are an aggregator or institutional credit investor with their own origination operation.
-Direct lenders charge an origination fee, along with one or more of the following fees: underwriting fee, processing fee, admin fee.
-Direct lenders often have a "retail" channel and a "wholesale" channel.
-The retail channel serves borrowers directly, while the wholesale channel uses private lenders and brokers to source loans and either white labels under the broker's entity name or uses a generic funding entity name.
+Best DSCR Lenders who are direct lenders typically fall into one of two categories: they are either private lenders who originate and then sell your loan to an aggregator or institutional credit investor, or they are an aggregator or institutional credit investor with their own origination operation.
+The Best DSCR Lenders charge an origination fee, along with one or more additional fees such as underwriting fees, processing fees, and admin fees.
+Best DSCR Lenders often operate through both a “retail” channel and a “wholesale” channel.
+The retail channel serves borrowers directly, while the wholesale channel works with private lenders and brokers to source loans, either white-labeling under the broker’s entity name or using a generic funding entity name.

 Let's review the pros and cons of working with the retail division of a direct lender.